AmolRBorude/AmolRBorude/README.md

 👋 Hi there, I'm **Borude Amol Ramdas**
-🎓| Software Developer
+🎓 Software Developer

 ---

 ### 🚀 About Me
-I'm a passionate Computer Engineering graduate with expertise in **Full stack Python Developer**,and **Android App Development**.
+I'm a passionate Computer Engineering graduate with expertise in **Full stack Python Developer** and **Android App Development**.
 I have completed **Training in Android Development** at Mountreach Soltuion Pvt.Ltd Amaravati.

 ---